 Pollination Biology & Seed Dispersal.
-Pollination is by genera of cecidomyiid gall midges, which lay eggs mostly in staminate flowers; the larvae destroy the flower, but the female flower aborts if eggs are laid in it (Feil 1992; Renner et al. 1997; Gottsberger 2016a).
+Pollination is by genera of cecidomyiid gall midges, which lay eggs mostly in staminate flowers and the larvae destroy the flower; however, if eggs are laid in the female flower, it aborts (Feil 1992; Renner et al. 1997; Gottsberger 2016a).

 Dioecy seems to have evolved several times from monoecy in Siparunaceae (Renner & Won 2001).

 The fruits of Siparuna may be a particulary valuable resource for frugivores (P. Jorgensen, pers. comm.).
 In most taxa the hypanthium splits irregularly when the fruits are ripe, the walls spreading widely and exposing the drupelets inside.
 The drupelets, and/or their fleshy appendages, differ strikingly in color from the inside of the fruit (see also Monimiaceae).
 These fleshy appendages are called arils by Renner and Hausner (1997) and are found only in dioecious taxa.

 Chemistry, Morphology, etc..
 The ovule is interpreted as having lost its outer integument by Kimoto and Tobe (2003).

 General information is taken from Money et al. (1950) and Philipson (1993), details of floral morphology from Endress (1980c), of pollen development, etc., from Bello et al. (2002a) and embryology from Heilborn (1931: very strange female embryology) and Kimoto and Tobe (2003).

 Phylogeny.
 For phylogenetic relationships in Siparunaceae, see Renner and Won (2001).